opsmill/infrahub/docs/topics/transformation.md

 ##### From the CLI for development and troubleshooting

-The CLI command `infrahubctl` is able to find your local Rfile(s) and render them for development and troubleshooting purposes.
+The CLI command `infrahubctl` is able to find your local RFile(s) and render them for development and troubleshooting purposes.

 ```sh
  Usage: infrahubctl render [OPTIONS] RFILE [VARIABLES]...